 4.1 The recommendations in this report are aimed primarily at 'tidying up' the constitution rather than making radical changes.
 Nonetheless, some of the proposals would have a substantive impact.
-The view of officers and of the constitution working group is that these impacts will be positive in terms of the efficiency and effectiveness of council decision-making, but Policy and Resources committee could legitimately decline to propose any or all of them to full council.
+The view of officers, the constitution working group and the Policy and Resources committee is that these impacts will be positive in terms of the efficiency and effectiveness of council decision-making, but council could legitimately decline to agree any or all of them.